 The Gate Restored!

-By 1814 the restored and reassembled Quadriga found its home on top of the Brandenburg Gate again, this time instead of a golden staff, it had a Prussian Eagle Iron Cross and in the center of the wreath, now oak leaves instead of olive, there was an Iron Cross.
-Frederick William II created the new German order of the Iron Cross in 1813, as an award for Valor regardless of rank.
-Karl Friedrich Schinkel designed the Eiserne Kreuz, and made the one to go on top in the Quadriga. (side note- Why IRON Cross?
-Because in time of war, precious metals are needed by the state to finance the army.
-Besides, the award was given to soldiers regardless of rank.
-Why give the lower classes gold or silver?
-The award for women was often stamped “I gave gold for Iron”).
+By 1814, the restored and reassembled Quadriga again found its home on top of the Brandenburg Gate.
+This time, instead of a golden staff, it had a Prussian Eagle Iron Cross, and in the center of the wreath, now oak leaves instead of olive, there was an Iron Cross.
+Frederick William II created the new German order of the Iron Cross in 1813 as an award for Valor regardless of rank.
+Karl Friedrich Schinkel designed the Eiserne Kreuz and made the one to go on the Quadriga.

 But then the Berlin Wall shut the Gate off from the West.
-And there it stood.
-A Gate to nowhere.
+And there it stood- a Gate to nowhere.

 Berlin’s Brandenburg Gate Today